These Peanut Butter Energy Bites are SUPER easy to make (They're no bake!). You can customize the ingredients too – plus they're DELICIOUS!

 They are so simple to make, and are such a great snack when you're in a hurry.
 With oats and peanut butter as the star, they're fairly healthy.
 PLUS you can easily adapt the recipe with a few added ingredients (anyone for mini chocolate chips?).

 An additional plus is that they are no bake.
-You can whip these up easily in the Summer and not worry about heating up the kitchen!
+You can whip these up easily for any season and you don't even have to turn on your oven.